How to write a technical or scientific report

 3 The standard model

-The 'standard model' of report writing is a style and structure that has been widely used in the western world for about seventy years.
-It is the reporting method that is usually taught (often badly) in schools.
-Contrary to what we are taught in schools, however, it is not the only accepted way to write in science.
-Nevertheless, it is the way that many professional scientists and engineers choose to write.
-The main features of a report that follows the 'standard model' are as follows.
+The 'standard model' of report writing is a style and structure we've used widely in the western world for about seventy years.
+It is the reporting method that we usually teach (sometimes badly) in schools.
+Contrary to what we learned in school, however, it is not the only accepted way to write professionally.
+Nevertheless, it is the way that many scientists and engineers choose to write.
+The main elements of a 'standard model' report are as follows.

 Most 'standard model' reports will contain some or all of the following sections, usually in this order.
-Each of these sections will be discussed in more detail below:
+I'll discuss sach of these sections in more detail below.

 Abstract or summary; Acknowledgements; Introduction; Objectives; Theory; Method (or methodology or procedure); Results; Discussion or interpretation; Conclusions; Recommendations; References and/or bibliography; Appendices.